mgrman/BlazorWith3d/README.md

   - MemoryPack (avg 0.33 ms)

 ### Prio 0 (what to do next)

-- make memorypack optional for Typescript code generation
-  - i.e. generator should detect it and complement it, but if it is not available, then it should generate the types and use JSON serialization itself (in basic form to ilustrate the concept)

 - better JS plugin via $ as in https://github.com/Made-For-Gamers/NEAR-Unity-WebGL-API/blob/main/Assets/WebGLSupport/WebGLInput/WebGLInput.jslib